-A sausage seller gives him the wrong amount of change, the journey from the Old Town Square to Wenceslas Square costs CZK 750, and for the journey from the centre to Žižkov he pays CZK 174 for the first time and nearly CZK 1000 for the second time.
-On Wenceslas Square he also succeeded in buying two grams of cocaine for CZK 1 500, which was actually baking soda.
+A sausage seller gives him the wrong amount of change, the journey from Old Town Square to Wenceslas Square costs CZK 750, and for the journey from the centre to Žižkov, he pays CZK 174 for the first time and nearly CZK 1000 for the second time.
+On Wenceslas Square, he also succeeded in buying two grams of cocaine for CZK 1 500, which was actually baking soda.

-In a documentary lasting 45 minutes, the editor surprisingly manages to do an interview with scammers.
-He learns from the director of the Eurotaxi company which robbed him that drivers normally carry weapons with them, and if they followed the limit of CZK 28 per kilometre set by the Municipality, they would have to work 14 hours a day to earn some money.
+In a documentary lasting 45 minutes, the editor surprisingly manages to interview scammers.
+He learns from the director of the Eurotaxi company, which robbed him, that drivers normally carry weapons with them.
+If they followed the limit of CZK 28 per kilometre set by the Municipality, they would have to work 14 hours a day to earn some money.
 From the runner of a dubious bar with prostitutes, he then finds out that the police know about his activities and do not care.

-The problem is that in trying to make a documentary that is based on generally nasty experiences of foreign tourists with Prague scammers, this acclaimed US title has committed fraud – at least this is what some people claim.
-The above-mentioned situations are thus fabricated and there are hired helpers in the role of Prague scammers.
-However, even if some passages are fictitious, the documentary portrays what the situation was, and that still persists to some extent in the Prague metropolis.
+The problem is that in trying to make a documentary that is based on generally nasty experiences of foreign tourists with Prague scammers, this acclaimed US title has committed fraud.
+At least, this is what some people claim.
+The above-mentioned situations are thus fabricated, and there are hired helpers in the role of Prague scammers.
+However, even if some passages are fictitious, the documentary portrays the situation, and that persists in the Prague metropolis.

-The documentary, which was aired in December 2012 on the National Geographic channel and is now experiencing a comeback on social networks, where it has a large number of views, was investigated by Prague Criminal Police.
-And they were very surprised at how far the crew was willing to go to make such a documentary about Prague.
+The documentary, which was aired in December 2012 on the National Geographic channel and is now experiencing a comeback on social networks, where it has many views, was investigated by Prague Criminal Police.
+And they were astonished at how far the crew was willing to go to make such a documentary about Prague.

-“Totally by chance I saw it on TV last year.
-I immediately drew the attention of criminal investigators and they started to investigate it in order to uncover such frauds and the scammers’ identity.
+“Totally by chance; I saw it on TV last year.
+I immediately drew the attention of criminal investigators, and they started to investigate it to uncover such frauds and the scammers’ identity.
 They traced and interviewed actors in the documentary, they checked places where the editor moved, and the big surprise was that it was all fabricated,” Jana Rösslerová, a police spokeswoman, told the Právo daily newspaper.

-“The whole story was fictitious and the roles of scammers have been played by hired actors and helpers.
-Now the matter is under investigation, but it will probably be postponed, because in fact no crime occurred.
+“The whole story was fictitious, and hired actors and helpers have played the roles of scammers.
+Now the matter is under investigation, but it will probably be postponed because no crime occurred.
 For example, the bar in Žižkov, where prostitution and extortion should have taken place, has been closed for a long time,” Rösslerová added.

-Anyway, the Eurotaxi company, which in the documentary was almost the main criminal organization, has been insolvent since mid-2011.
-Additionally, its directors and owners in the commercial register are completely different people from Pavel Jelínek, with whom Connor Woodman did an interview on camera.
+Anyway, the Eurotaxi company, which was almost the main criminal organization in the documentary, has been insolvent since mid-2011.
+Additionally, its directors and owners in the commercial register are completely different people from Pavel Jelínek, whom Connor Woodman interviewed on camera.

-Prague is not popular anymore as a destination for sex tourism as it once was after the Velvet Revolution when significant numbers of visitors were looking for cheap beer and sex pleasures rather than architectural sights.
+Prague is not as popular anymore as a destination for sex tourism.
+It once was after the Velvet Revolution when significant numbers of visitors were looking for cheap beer and sex pleasures rather than architectural sights.
 But the city is still today a favourite place for small stag and bachelor parties and other celebrations.
-The aim of this group of visitors is also visiting brothels and strip bars, where customers are often robbed, or at best they leave surprised that the beer here costs a few hundred crowns.
+The aim of this group of visitors is also visiting brothels and strip bars, where customers are often robbed, or at best, they leave surprised that the beer here costs a few hundred crowns.
 And as in any other metropolis, fake or real drug dealers are there wherever there is demand, which also includes this city of sin.
-Stalls that sold sausages on Wenceslas Square were robbing tourists intentionally, especially the Russian-speaking workers from Ukraine, and perhaps that was the reason that most of them were removed from the city tourist areas.
+Stalls that sold sausages on Wenceslas Square were robbing tourists intentionally, especially the Russian-speaking workers from Ukraine.
+Perhaps that was why most of them were removed from the city tourist areas.

-The Municipality of the capital city Prague tried to contact Mr. Woodman to provide an explanation.
-But the editor didn’t give a damn, and said he was travelling all over the world and had no time.
+The Municipality of the capital city, Prague, tried to contact Mr Woodman to provide an explanation.
+But the editor didn’t give a damn and said he was travelling all over the world and had no time.
 So the Municipality asked for cooperation from Interpol.
 “However, now it is rather a matter of civil dispute, and it depends on the Municipality to legally defend … Prague’s reputation,” Rösslerová said.
-It is quite understandable that the Municipality of the capital city Prague will fight for its reputation; however, to call on Interpol in order to force the editor to explain why he describes Prague as being a corrupt city is a bit exaggerated.
+It is quite understandable that the Municipality of the capital city Prague will fight for its reputation; however, to call on Interpol to force the editor to explain why he describes Prague as a corrupt city bit exaggerated.